3 Silent Confidence Killers (and How to Fix Them)

 - I’ll be confident when I finally look perfect.

-Even when you reach one goal, a new insecurity often shows up to take its place.
+The problem is that perfection keeps moving further out of reach.
+Even when you achieve one goal, a new insecurity often takes its place.

 - You lose the weight, but now you’re worried about getting older.